-‘It was a hard day, man’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?
+‘I’ve got to do better’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?

 The Seahawks did not record a sack in the first game with Ziggy Ansah and Jadeveon Clowney playing together.
 Ansah, in his Seahawks debut, played 19 snaps but did not record a statistic.
 Clowney had one assisted tackle but otherwise did not have a stat on 37 snaps.

-Carroll said of Ansah: “He’s just getting started.
-He had some good plays and some good rushes. … He needs the work.’’
+Carroll said Ansah is just getting started but also said Ansah didn’t mostly just did power rush moves in the game.
+“I think if he had it to do over again he would mix it up a little bit,” Carroll said.

-Carroll said Clowney, who has one sack in three games, “was active but he didn’t get clean.
+Carroll said on his radio show that Clowney, who has one sack in three games, “was active but he didn’t get clean.
 This is a group (the Saints offensive line) that had given up three sacks coming in, so they are great at it and they were good again.”

 Seattle had only two quarterback hits in the game, both by Quinton Jefferson.